 In the Carolina countryside, where summers are hot and long, no respectable house was considered complete without a porch.
-They were almost as necessary as the kitchen, and for a considerable part of the year they became the outdoor apartment for family and friends.
+They were almost as necessary as the kitchen and for a considerable part of the year became the outdoor apartment for family and friends.

 Most porches were pretty simple, no architectural wonders, just reflections of the folks that lived their simple lives there.
-Rocking chairs lined up in a companionable row begged a body to stop and “sit a spell.”
-There were pots of flowers.
+Rocking chairs lined up in a companionable row begged a body to stop and ‘sit a spell.’
+Pots of flowers.
 I remember, “Three Sisters Roses” bowls of Sweet William, placed here and there, replenished on Saturday, always fresh for Sunday and the new week: ready to welcome the preacher in his fine hat, with his dainty wife and handfuls of little ones, tagging right along.
 This was real.
 I close my eyes and even now I can see the sunlight fading on the weathered old porch boards, and the shadows that tugged gently over the garden.

 There were always baskets of something, butterbeans or peas; something waiting to be shelled or shucked mostly by Granny, but anybody who dropped by was welcome.
 Someone just handed you a pan and you started shelling.